The WebRTC logo in front of a gradient purple to blue background.

 How Does WebRTC Work?

 WebRTC employs three HTML5 APIs that allow users’ browsers to capture, encode, and transmit live streams between one another, enabling two-way communication.
-For this reason, WebRTC is referred to as peer-to-peer technology, whereby each browser communicates directly with one another.
+It’s referred to as “peer-to-peer technology” because each browser is communicating directly with the others.

 The beauty of WebRTC lies therein: It eliminates the need for any intermediary web servers during these exchanges, not to mention additional equipment or software.
-URL-based meeting rooms are an excellent example of the convenience and real-time communication delivered by WebRTC.
+URL-based meeting rooms are an excellent example of the convenience and real-time communication delivered.

-While some streaming workflows require a live streaming camera, encoder, and media server, the simplest WebRTC deployments can accomplish everything with a connected webcam and browser.
-And unlike Flash-based video, WebRTC can be played back on any HTML5 player that supports WebRTC APIs.
+While some streaming workflows require a live streaming cameraencoder, and media server, the simplest deployments can accomplish everything with a connected webcam and browser.
+And it can play on any HTML5 player that supports the APIs, unlike Flash-based video.

-However, because WebRTC was designed for native information exchange without an intermediary server, it can’t handle large audiences.
-Anyone looking to stream WebRTC at scale will require the help of a streaming server or service.
-From repackaging the content into a more scalable format to delivering live streams across a custom-built WebRTC content delivery network (CDN), Wowza has options for configuring your WebRTC workflow to accommodate audiences of up to a million viewers.
+However, WebRTC can’t handle large audiences.
+This is because WebRTC was designed for native information exchange without an intermediary server.
+Anyone looking to stream at scale will require the help of a streaming server or service.
+From repackaging the content into a more scalable format to delivering live streams across a custom-built content delivery network (CDN), Wowza has options for configuring your WebRTC workflow to accommodate audiences of up to a million viewers.

 WebRTC Snapshot

 WebRTC started as a Google open-source project aimed at giving browsers the ability to support real-time voice and video communication without any plug-ins.
-In many ways an antithesis to proprietary streaming technologies like RTMP and Flash, WebRTC has since been standardized by the IETF and W3C.
-WebRTC has grown in the decade that’s followed since its initial development to combine the power of a community-driven project with the cross-platform support of a well-established specification.
+It has been standardized by the IETF and W3C.
+In many ways, it is an antithesis to proprietary streaming technologies like RTMP and Flash.
+WebRTC has grown in the decade that followed since its initial development to combine the power of a community-driven project with the cross-platform support of a well-established specification.

-Today, WebRTC is supported across Chrome, Safari, Firefox, Opera, Microsoft Edge, Android, and iOS (except for iOS 15 + Safari).
+Today, Chrome, Safari, Firefox, Opera, Microsoft Edge, Android, and iOS (except for iOS 15 + Safari) support WebRTC.
 It’s also the technology powering video chat on Google Hangouts, Facebook Messenger, and Houseparty — to name a few.
 According to Google, “with Chrome, Edge, Firefox, and Safari supporting WebRTC, more than 85% of all installed browsers globally have become a client for real-time communications on the internet.”

 WebRTC Benefits